JohnPMills/modern-saturn/content/about.md

     features:
       - content: >
-          Gamers vs Depression (GVD) is a global mental health project that uses gaming to teach young men about the importance of mental health, self-care, and social connections.
+          Gamers vs Depression (GVD) is a global mental health project that uses esports to teach gamers about the importance of mental health, self-care, and social connections.

-          With support from men’s health charity Movember, Gamers vs Depression is aiming to establish whether esports can be used as a vehicle to deliver mental health literacy programmes to young men around the world.
+          With support from men’s health charity Movember, Gamers vs Depression is aiming to establish whether esports can be used as a vehicle to deliver mental health literacy programmes to gamers around the world.
           We also aim to reduce stigma and increase help seeking behaviours in gamers.

           Our community is a place where gamers can feel empowered to talk